The world is only as big as much as you have explored it.

 3. Lava Beds National Monument

-If you want to blend your passion for camping with adventuring, this is just the place for you to visit.
-When you are here you will be surprised to know that you are standing on grounds with hundreds of caves and lava tubes right under your feat.
+If you want to blend your passion for camping with adventuring, this is just the place for you to visit in northern California.
+When you are here you will be surprised to know that you are standing on grounds with hundreds of caves and lava tubes right under your feet.
 If you are adventurous enough, get your torch and backpack ready to explore some of these caverns.
 It is located nearly 100 miles away from Mt.
 Shasta to its northeast.
 See more info about their campgrounds.

 Plan your adventure: National Monument California